silhavyj/KIV-DS-Master-node-selection/README.md

 As mentioned previously, the nodes perform a regular ping on the master node.
 If a node finds out that the master node is not responding, it will start off the master election process.

 Usually, each node has a unique number which is considered to be its ID.
-In this implementation, the ID was substituted by the node's ip address (the higher the ip address, the higher the priority).
+In this implementation, the ID was substituted with the node's ip address (the higher the ip address, the higher the priority).

-When a node find out that the master is offline, it sends an election message (`POST /election`) to all its known nodes which have a higher ip address.
+When a node find out that the master is offline, it sends an election message (`POST /election`) to all its known nodes which were assigned a higher ip address.
 If there are no other nodes with a higher ip address, the node itself becomes the new master and lets all its known nodes know about it through `POST /master-announcement`.
 If the node has sent an election message to all the other nodes that it was supposed to, it will await the new master announcement.

 <img src="images/05.png">